-SHIVAUN EVA SCHUTAWIE The Group has established two Master Trusts securitization structures to provide recurrent capabilities to generate marketable securities for the bank backed by its credit card portfolio.
+The Group has established two Master Trust securitization structures to provide recurrent capabilities to generate marketable securities for the bank backed by its credit card portfolio.

 In these operations WiZink retains substantial risk position in the Master Trust as only partial sale of the most senior tranches is made.
-The Master Trust is then mainly used to generate collateral and partially to obtain funding from final investors.
+The Master Trust is then mainly used to generate eligible collateral to be pledged at the Central Bank and to obtain funding from final investors.

-In addition, the Group has also stablished an ABS Securitisation Vehicle (without master trust structure), called "Victoria Finance No.1", which currently is retained in full by the Group.
+In addition, the Group has also stablished an ABS (Asset Backed Securities) Securitisation Vehicle (without master trust structure), called "Victoria Finance No.1", which currently is retained in full by the Group.
 This means the Group is exposed to rights of variable returns from its involvement in the SPVs and has the ability to affect those returns through its power over the entities.

-There is no risk transfer associated with the securitisations and therefore for the purposes of regulatory capital and Pillar III disclosures, the SPVs are consolidated within the bank disclosures.
+There is no risk transfer associated with the abovementioned securitisations and therefore for the purposes of regulatory capital and Pillar III disclosures, the SPVs are consolidated within the Group's disclosures.